Splutox/osticket-prereqs/README.md

 </p>
 <p>

-<p align="center"><strong>Open HediSQL, click skip, then new, and in the password box, type in "root" from the passowrd you saved earlier and hit open.
+<p align="center"><strong>Open HediSQL, click skip, then new, and in the password box, type in "root" from the password you saved earlier and hit open.
 </p>
 <br />